 SCW has met with the Regional Water Quality Control Board, the Orange County Water District, the City of Anaheim, the California Department of Health Services and three potentially responsible parties (PRP's) to define the extent of the MTBE contamination plume and assess the contribution from the PRP's.
+The PRP's have voluntarily initiated a work plan for regional investigation.
 While there have not been significant disruptions to the water supply in Yorba Linda at this point in time, no assurances can be given that MTBE contamination will not increase in the future.